MicrosoftDocs/dataexplorer-docs/data-explorer/integrate-matlab.md

     <full-path>\matlab-azure-services\Software\MATLAB\lib\jar\azure-common-sdk-0.2.0.jar
     ```

 1. Once the studio is reloaded, run the __startup.m__ script available at __matlab-azure-services\Software\MATLAB\startup.m__.
-This will ensure all the pre-requisite functions are set up for access to Azure services.
+This ensures all the prerequisite functions are set up for access to Azure services.
 The output should look as follows:

     ```bash
     >> startup